 Danger to the environment and consumers?

 Regulatory cooperation is an important part of the EU's new free trade agreements.
-It is enshrined, among other things, in the Comprehensive Economic and Trade Agreement (CETA) between Canada and the EU and plays a central role in the negotiations on a new EU-US trade agreement that began in early 2019.
+It is enshrined, among other things, in the Comprehensive Economic and Trade Agreement (CETA) between Canada and the EU and plays a central role in the negotiations on a new EU-US trade agreement, which started at the beginning of 2019.

-So far, regulatory cooperation agreements have tended to be a secondary issue in the public debate – wrongly, because regulatory cooperation can pose a relevant threat to environmental protection, labour rights, and health standards.
+So far, regulatory cooperation agreements have been more of a side issue in the public debate – wrongly, because regulatory cooperation can pose a relevant threat to environmental protection, labour rights, and health standards.

 PowerShift has been working on trade agreements and investment protection for many years.
 Take a look at our other publications on CETA.